-If you are developing a creative project that just doesn’t quite fit into the Regional Arts Fund guidelines or Guarantee Against Loss guidelines, there may be other funding opportunities available to you.
+If you are developing a creative project that just doesn’t quite fit into the Regional Arts Fund guidelines, there may be other funding opportunities available to you.

 Here is a brief list of some grant programs that may interest you.
 This list is not definitive, as there are many sources of government and philanthropic funding out there.

 Before you start your desktop research on funding, it’s important to break down your project and consider where the needs for funding sit.
 For example, are you working on a festival and require funds to pay for acts?
 Do you have a great community project in mind but need materials and payment of artist’s fees?
 Does your project encompass community health, is it educational, or will you bring an artist into your community to work œin residence?
 If you truly understand your project and why it is being created, you will be better placed to find funds that you will be able to direct to the appropriate area of your project.

 Regional Development Victoria have a variety of grants that help to facilitate investment, create jobs and build regional communities.